Contracts and unfair contract terms

 Community legal centres give legal information and advice on a range of topics.
 Contact them to find out if they can help.

-LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving bankruptcy and consumer and competition law.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court of Australia for matters involving bankruptcy and consumer and competition law.
 They may also be able to help with drafting documents and correspondence relating to your legal matter.
 They don’t provide legal representation.

 LawRight Self Representation Service (Courts) gives legal advice and help to people involved in civil proceedings before the Brisbane District Court, Brisbane Supreme Court and Queensland Court of Appeal.
 They may also be able to help with drafting documents and correspondence relating to your legal matter.
 They don’t provide legal representation.